sshreyas999/Predicting-College-Admissions-Random-Forest/README.md

 # Predicting College Admissions (Random Forest)

+Code Written in Python using Jupyter Notebook.
+Open Notebook for code and thorough analysis.

 ## Objective
 Given certain metrics of a student, our task is to predict the probability of the student getting accepted into graduate programs.
 We will use a random forest to accomplish this task.